pololu/pololu-tic-software/BUILDING.md

 ## Building from source on Windows with MSYS2

-Another way to build this software for Windows it to use [MSYS2](http://msys2.github.io/).
+Another way to build this software for Windows is to use [MSYS2](http://msys2.github.io/).
 Note that if you use this method, the executables you build will depend on a plethora of DLLs from the MSYS2 environment.